ddmitov/perl-executing-browser/README.md

 * Unlike JavaScript in general purpose web browsers, local Perl scripts executed by PEB have no access to the HTML DOM of any pages.
 * PEB is not an implementation of the CGI protocol.
 It uses only three environment variables (see below) together with the GET and POST methods from the CGI protocol in a purely local context without any attempt to communicate with the outside world.
 * PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently if needed.
-* PEB has no sandbox for local Perl scripts.
+* PEB has no full-fledged sandbox for local Perl scripts.
 Basic security is implemented in the ```censor.pl``` embedded Perl script (see below).
-It bans scripts using potentially dangerous core functions, but can not protect every file and every user from every poorly written or malicious script!
-So it is recommended to inspect your scripts before use for possible security vulnerabilities and best programming practices!
+It is still recommended to inspect your scripts before use for possible security vulnerabilities and best programming practices!

 ## Security Features & Considerations

-* Security features based on C++ code:
+**Security features based on C++ code:**
   1. Starting the browser with administrative privileges is not allowed - it exits with a warning message.
   2. Local scripts are executed in a clean environment with only a minimum of necessary environment variables.
   These are: